lizhen-wang/lizhen-wang.github.io/_posts/2025-06-08-Self-Reflection.md

 permalink: /posts/2025-06-08-Self Reflection/
 tags:
   - self reflection
+  - five star

 ---

 This blog is a record of you reflect on yourself for the past week.

 Better knowing yourself